SCLW/Circuitry-Based-Sound/readme.md

 A clock source is needed for triggering the CD4022.
 When the clock is set to an audio frequency, the step sequencer works as a wave shaper.
 Pin 5 (Inhibit) of the CD4046 must be set to a logical low for operation.
 The two resistors R4 and R5 together with the capacitor C1 determine the frequency range of the VCO.
 A potentiometer and a fixed resistor at pin 11 allow to change the oscillators overall frequency range.

+The output of the VCO can be gated with the clock source through a CMOS switch, e.g. CD4066.

 <!-- IMAGE -->